Skip to Content

 • JSONL event streamer (RPC logs, optional subgraph backfill)

-• subgraph lag/core event-discoverable address parity checker
+• subgraph lag/core event-derived address parity checker

 Run the streamer: